vincejstraub/article-ai-gov-framework/README.md

 # To Do:

-2. Add zoom function for hovering over images
+2. Add zoom function for hovering over images; https://github.com/imgix/drift
 3. Add download paper button to header

 #  Artificial intelligence in government: Concepts, standards, and a unified framework